Flawless Physio Logo

 Posterior Tibial Tendonitis vs Sprained Ankle

-There can be some crossover between both of these injuries, especially if there has been a mechanism of injury such as a medial ankle sprain.
-This usually occurs when there is a sudden eversion of the ankle joint that overstretches and tears the ligaments on the inner ankle.
+This usually occurs when a sudden eversion of the ankle joint overstretches and tears the ligaments on the inner ankle.
 These ligaments are known as the deltoid ligaments.
-With a significant Deltoid ligament tear, the Posterior Tibial Tendon can also be overstretched, causing pain, inflammation and eventually tendonitis.
+With a significant Deltoid ligament tear, the Posterior Tibial Tendon can also be overstretched, causing pain, inflammation, and tendonitis.

 Related Article: Best exercises for Posterior Tibial Tendonitis